faaabio1618/filippi.dev/tutorials/carrier-service-and-functions/index.markdown

 # Carrier Service API

-It seems the Carrier Service API is not very familiar to developers, so let's begin with a quick overview.
+It seems the Carrier Service API is not very familiar to developers.

 Implementing a carrier service does not require creating an app; you only need to establish a public endpoint that can receive a POST request from Shopify and return a JSON response.